hallpaz/3dsystems20/docs/project.md.md

 Optimizing vertices positions

 We tried some other silhouettes before figuring out the problem.
-We were trying to optimize the vertices positions, which is equivalent to a non rigid deformation of the object, but we are actually interested in applying a r
+We were trying to optimize the vertices positions, which is equivalent to a non rigid deformation of the object, but we are actually interested in applying a rigid transformation to locate objects inside the scene accordingly to the expected silhouette.
+This way, the correct approach should be optimize an affine transform

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5YU2w3id-nc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 Optimizing camera pose